gskielian/Robox/Curriculum/Day1.md

 Day 1: Building the robot from scratch
 ======================================

-Students are often asked if they really built the robot, in this excercise they will do just that all the way from hte box.
+Students are often asked if they really built the robot, in this excercise they will do just that all the way from the box.

 ## Github